RaphaelIT7/gmod-holylib/README.md

 Sets the new Entry limit for that stringtable.

+The new limit will work but for some stringtables, it might cause issues, where the limits are hardcoded clientside.
+A list of known stringtables with hardcoded limits:
+- `modelprecache` -> Limited by `CClientState::model_precache`
+- `genericprecache` -> Limited by `CClientState::generic_precache`
+- `soundprecache` -> Limited by `CClientState::sound_precache`
+- `decalprecache` -> Limited by `CClientState::decal_precache`
+- `networkvars` -> Limited by the internal net message used.

 > NOTE: If there are already more entries than the new limit, they won't be removed.
 > (This could cause issues, so make sure you know what you're doing.)